Fiserv/firstvision-apac/docs/APIs/Authorization/Inquire-Authorization-Details.md

 >Should be empty.
 >
->***Payment Instrument Or Card Id, effective date/authorization code should be sent as path variable and query parameter.***
+>***Payment Instrument Or Card Id and effective date, authorization code should be sent as path variable and query parameter.***

 <!--
 type: tab